 1918 Al Jolson stars in Sigmund Romberg's musical parody Sinbad at the Winter Garden Theatre.
 It runs 164 performances.

-1921 Laurette Taylor stars in a revival of one of the great hits of the early 1920s, Peg o' My Heart, J. Hartley Manners' play about an Irish farm lass who inherits a fortune, but must give up all she loves to get it.
+1921 Laurette Taylor stars in a revival of one of the great hits of the early 1920s, Peg o' My Heart, J. Hartley Manners' play is about an Irish farm lass who inherits a fortune, but must give up all she loves to get it.
 It runs 88 performances at the Cort Theatre.

 1968 George C. Scott and Maureen Stapleton star in a trio of one-act comedies by Neil Simon, collectively titled Plaza Suite.
-It runs 1,097 performances and is followed by several other Simon "Suite" plays, California Suite, London Suite and others.
+It runs 1,097 performances and is followed by several other Simon "Suite" plays, including California Suite and London Suite.

 1998 Eve Ensler's award-winning play The Vagina Monologues gets a starry reading to benefit breast cancer research as part of an event called "V-Day."
 It's the first in an annual series of Valentine's Day readings of the play that highlight a range of women's issues, particularly violence against women.
 In less than a decade, the event, dubbed "Victory Against Violence Day," spreads to more than a thousand cities worldwide.

 2009 John McGlinn, a conductor and musical archivist who devoted himself to finding and recording the restored scores of early works of the American musical theatre, dies at age 55.

 2016 The world premiere of Chazz Palminteri's A Bronx Tale The Musical, featuring a score by Alan Menken and Glenn Slater, opens at the Paper Mill Playhouse in New Jersey.
 The production transfers to Broadway later that year.